restful-open-annotation/spec/data-model.md

 `@id`, `@type`, `target` and `body` are the core of the model, and knowing these (and [`@context`](context.html)) is enough to use and develop for the RESTful OA API.

-The following sections on this page describe additional details of the OA model.
+The following sections describe additional details of the OA model.
+Conforming implementations of the API do not need to specifically support these aspects of the data model, but they must not reject representations involving them.

 ## Provenance